-The Universe (plus one)
+The Universe (plus two)

 Not sure about what the Universe looks like?
 Here is a series of snap shots of the baby universe (from around 380,000 years after the Big Bang) taken by COBE, WMAP, and Planck.
 The images have an elongated shape because they are Mollweide projections onto a flat surface.
 For more about how flat maps are made from curved surfaces, see Mapping the World.